 “You’ll have no problem with this Westerly then?”

-“I do not think I will Mr Coates, its about the same as my four ten, double barrelled and light.”
+“I do not think I will Mr Coates, and it’s about the same as my four ten, double-barrelled and light.”

-Gerry pushes the top lever with his thumb, the rifles breach is unlocked and the spent case is ejected by the powerful ejector spring, a live round is dropped into the chamber and the open gun is given to the boy who rests it on his forearm.
+Gerry pushes the top lever with his thumb, the rifle’s breach is unlocked, and the spent case is ejected by the powerful ejector spring, a live round is dropped into the chamber, and the open gun is given to the boy who rests it on his forearm.
 Kahrrr!
 Kahrrr!
-Is the cackling siren announcing the approach as a hundred or so of the family circle above the wood the black scout glides down for one final time.
-The boy’s eye is steady watching the corvid, his left hand grips the forend as his right lifts the wooden grip, the lock snaps shut, safety pushed forward, the stock comes into contact with the shooters shoulder.
+The cackling sirens announcing the crows approach a hundred or so of the family circle above the wood.
+A black scout glides down for one final time.
+The boy’s eye is steady watching the corvid, and his left-hand grips the rifle’d checkered fore-end grip, his right lifts the wooden grip, the lock snaps shut, safety pushed forward, the stock comes into contact with the shooter’s shoulder.
 Crack!
-The guns report is followed by a final Kahrrr!
+A final Kahrrr follows the gun’s report!
 The bird falls dead though the tree and hits the ground.
-Gerry knows its no fluke, the boy is a demon with the rifle.
+Gerry knows it’s no fluke.
+The boy is a demon with the rifle.

 The Westerly is opened, spent case ejected and replaced and the ‘broken’ gun again rests on his forearm.
 The weathered face of the man changes from dour as a rare smile betrays his delight.
 The following two hours are a rare pleasure as he watches the boy consistently repeat the exhibition of excellent marksmanship cut short by the dimming of the afternoon light.
-“Thats it lad, lets tie the dead birds to the fence and we’ll call it a day.”
-The anticipated disappointment is eased with “When we’re finished we’ll go and get sandwich and tea at me cottage if yer like” “Yes please Mr Coates.”
-The pair clear up the corpse’s and collect the empty brass bullet cases then walk the half mile to the cottage on the far side of the wood.
+“That’s it, lad, let’s tie the dead birds to the fence, and we’ll call it a day.”
+The anticipated disappointment is eased with “When we’re finished we’ll have sandwiches, cake and tea at me cottage if yer like” “Yes please Mr Coates.”
+The pair clear up the corpse’s and collect the empty brass bullet cases then walk the half-mile to the cottage on the far side of the wood.